 **A postpartum doula cannot diagnose, prescribe, or treat, but will gladly provide referrals for any concerns**

-$65/hour for 4-hour daytime shifts between the hours of 8 am-5 pm
+$65/hour with minimum 4-hour daytime shifts between the hours of 8 am-5 pm

-🌱 I do not provide overnight support, but will happily refer you to some amazing doulas who offer this.
+🌱 I do not provide overnight support, but will happily refer you to amazing doulas who offer this service.

 **I am up-to-date on COVID-19, flu, and childhood vaccines (whooping cough, measles, polio, hepatitis B).
 Due to personal health concerns, I’m unable to work in homes where tobacco is smoked indoors.
 I adhere to the current public health guidance from Seattle-King County Department of Public Health.